Cirru/parser.hs/README.md

 Reimplement Cirru Parser in Haskell.

-This is not yet a valiad package.
-I fix this later.
+Haskell is Lazy, so there's a problem transforming comma notations.

 ### License